MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562.
 Feel free to DM or ping me, for example in the [Jötunn discord](https://discord.gg/DdUt6g7gyA)

 ## Changelog
+0.8.4
+- Fixed compatibility with Valheim 0.214.2
+- Fixed an error with modded items that have a null name

 0.8.3
 - Disabled PlanBuild plan pieces from showing in the search.
 They are only copies of the original pieces and have no ingredients/use